Adriana Abascal

+Adriana Abascal López-Cisneros (born October 31, 1970) is a Mexican model and beauty pageant titleholder.
+Founder of Maison Skorpios, a luxury shoe brand specialized in boots, manufactured in Italy and based in Paris.

-Adriana Abascal López-Cisneros (born October 31, 1970) is a Mexican-born model, who has appeared on the covers of magazines including Elle, Vogue, Marie Claire, Hola! and Vanity Fair, she is also an executive producer, TV show host (US & Latin America), and an author.
+She appeared on the covers of magazines including Elle, Vogue, Marie Claire, Hola! and Vanity Fair, she is also an executive producer, TV show host (US & Latin America) and an author.

-She won the title of Señorita Mexico in 1988 and participated in "Miss Universe 1989".
+She won the title of Señorita México 1988 and participated in Miss Universe 1989.

 Abascal became a host of the Emmy-nominated TV show "Todobebé" which aired nationally on Telemundo and syndicated across Latin America.
-In 2002, she wrote the book “Una mujer, cada Mujer” (One woman, every Woman), distributed in the US, Mexico, and Spain.
+In 2002, she wrote the book "Una mujer, cada Mujer" (One woman, every Woman), distributed in the US, Mexico, and Spain.